what is osteopathy

 on your first visit

-All osteopathic appointments consist of a consultation, examination, and specially designed treatment plan.
+All osteopathic appointments include a consultation, physical examination, and a personalized osteopathic treatment plan tailored to your needs.

-A thorough physical examination will then be carried out.
-This will include watching you do a few different movements as well as using our highly developed sense of touch to assess the health of your joints and tissues, and identify any areas of excessive strain, weakness or injury.
-Other examinations such as testing your reflexes or listening to your heart and lungs may be performed to fully inform our diagnosis.
-Occasionally, you may be asked to dress down to your underwear to help with the examination process.
-In this instance, a gown, towel or blanket will be provided for your comfort.
+We’ll then carry out a thorough physical examination to support whole-body healing through hands-on care.
+This may involve observing your movement and posture, and using our trained sense of touch to assess the health of your joints and soft tissues.
+We may also perform neurological or cardiovascular checks, such as testing reflexes or listening to your heart and lungs, to ensure a complete understanding of your condition.
+Occasionally, you may be asked to dress down to your underwear to assist with the examination; rest assured, a gown, towel, or blanket will be provided for your comfort.

 what can